anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter09.rst

 NFVO/VNFM.

-For more information on auto-scaling with Heat please see the OpenStack document "Autoscaling with heat :cite:p:`autosc`".
+For more information on auto-scaling with Heat please see the OpenStack document "Autoscaling with heat :cite:p:`autosc_ra1`".
 Please note that the OpenStack Senlin service is still under development with major architectural changes made in the OpenStack Ussuri release.